Hestercombe House: Post war

 The house remained in the Portman family until 1944 when it was accepted in lieu of death duties by the Crown Estate, however Mrs Portman remained at the house until her death in 1951.
 It was leased to the fire service in 1953.
 A visitor centre opened in the Victorian stables in 2005.
 Most of the cost of the conversion was funded by a grant from the Heritage Lottery Fund.
 The house was used as the Emergency Call Centre for the Somerset Area of Devon and Somerset Fire and Rescue Service with a running cost in 2011 of £675,000 per year.
 The fire service moved out in 2012 and restoration work was then undertaken.

 The house today appears an assemblage of several architectural styles popular during the Victorian era.
 While the overall design and air could be described as Italianate, also present in the same entrance facade are examples of high Victorian Gothic, such as an Italianate seigneurial tower confused in design with a campanile tower.
 This tower complete with a glazed loggia is crowned by a French-style mansard roof with oversized chimneys masquerading as Renaissance ornament.
 The centrepiece of the same facade is a porte-cochère designed in a heavy neoclassical style.

+In January 2025, Hestercombe House was the venue for an exhibition of photographs of the estate, its residents and visitors, from the 19th and 20th centuries.

+In August 2025 it was announced that Hestercombe has entered into administration.
+The trustees stated that "running the site is no longer viable due to low visitor numbers and cost pressures".
+It is hoped that the administrators will explore potential avenues for future restructuring and/or the sale of assets.